kenvandine/geforcenow/README.md

 [![Get it from the Snap Store](https://raw.githubusercontent.com/snapcore/snap-store-badges/master/EN/%5BEN%5D-snap-store-white.png)](https://snapcraft.io/geforcenow)

-***Note**: The main version of this project, which receives the most support, is the flatpak version hosted on FlatHub!*

 ## Manual Installation

  - Go to the [latest release](https://github.com/kenvandine/geforcenow/releases/latest).
  - Download the specific file that best fits your disto.

-***Note**: Manual installations are possible but not supported.
-Please use the flatpak version if you have any trouble with the manual installation!*

 # Usage